cademack/doctweak/README.md

 # DocTweak

+Tired of opening Vim for the 8th time in 5 minutes just to flip a boolean in your config file?
+How about just to comment out a line?

+If so, you have come to the right place :).

 DocTweak is a command line tool to create quick custom commands to manipulate config files, specifically with .yml files in mind.
 DocTweak is developed in Rust and serves as a hobby project to learn a new language.